 Real-time threat intelligence feeds enhance the system's ability to respond to emerging threats.
-This component incorporates data from open-source and proprietary threat intelligence platforms, which allows the model to adapt dynamically to new vulnerabilities (Chen et al., 2020).
+This component incorporates data from open-source and proprietary threat intelligence platforms, which allows the model to adapt dynamically to new vulnerabilities [5].

 Response Mechanisms